dyozie/pivotal-hd-docs/content/getting-started/multi-node-cluster.md

 Running Hadoop 2.0.3-alpha On Ubuntu Linux - Multi Node Cluster
 --------------------------------------------------------------
-The goal of this tutorial is to run Hadoop 2.x on a on multi-node cluster.
+The goal of this tutorial is to run Hadoop 2.x on a multi-node cluster.
 For this exercise, we would be using two Ubuntu Linux boxes.

 Prerequisities